Skip to main content

 Bill # Short Description Sponsor Status**

 HB 2105 (SB 5852) Concerning immigrant worker protections.
-The bill requires employers to notify workers about federal immigration eligibility inspections and limit employers’ voluntary cooperation with federal immigration authorities (like ICE) absent a subpoena or judicial warrant.
+The bill requires employers to notify workers about federal immigration eligibility inspections and limits employers’ voluntary cooperation with federal immigration authorities (like ICE) absent a subpoena or judicial warrant.

-Concerning false identification as a peace officer.
+HB 2165 (SB 5876) Concerning false identification as a peace officer.
 The bill establishes the gross misdemeanor offense of False Identification as a Peace Officer and specifies how a person commits the offense.

 Cortes House Community Safety Committee

-Salahuddin House Civil Rights and Judiciary Committee
+Salahuddin House Civil Rights & Judiciary Committee

 HB 2547 (SB 6080) Concerning contracts between the United States and county and municipal jails for committing or confining individuals in federal custody.
 The bill makes acceptance of people in federal custody by local jails discretionary, require prior cost-covering contracts with the federal government except when a valid judicial warrant is present, and generally prohibit contracts to hold individuals transported across state lines without such a warrant.
+No longer in consideration – missed policy committee cutoff.
+Companion SB 6080 is still moving.

 Stonier House Community Safety Committee

 HB 2641 Prohibiting certain law enforcement agencies from hiring certain federal employees.
 The bill prohibits Washington general and limited authority law enforcement agencies, beginning October 1, 2026, from hiring individuals whose original appointment as sworn U.S. Immigration and Customs Enforcement officers occurred on or after January 20, 2025, while preserving the employment status of any former ICE officers already hired by Washington agencies before the act takes effect.
+No longer in consideration – missed policy committee cutoff.

 Simmons House Community Safety Committee

 HB 2648 Concerning state and local law enforcement interactions with federal immigration enforcement officials.
 The bill establishes specific duties for on-duty Washington peace officers to record, report, and document encounters when they have reasonable suspicion that an individual is a federal immigration enforcement agent conducting immigration enforcement activities, including activating available body-worn and dash cameras, immediately reporting the encounter to their employing agency so the agency can notify the community consistent with its policies, and subsequently documenting and reporting the contact while attempting to confirm the agent’s identity and avoid escalation.
+No longer in consideration – missed fiscal committee cutoff.

-Fosse House Community Safety Committee
+Fosse House Appropriations

 SB 5852 (HB 2105) Concerning immigrant worker protections.
 The bill requires employers to notify workers about federal immigration eligibility inspections and limit employers’ voluntary cooperation with federal immigration authorities (like ICE) absent a subpoena or judicial warrant.
+No longer in consideration – missed fiscal committee cutoff.
+Companion HB 2105 is still moving

-Saldana Senate Labor & Commerce Committee
+Saldana Senate Ways & Means Committee

 SB 6109 Prohibiting investment of funds under management by the state investment board in private detention facilities.
 The bill requires the State Investment Board to halt new investments and fully divest by 2030 from entities tied to private, for‑profit detention facilities, while still meeting fiduciary and prudence standards for returns.
+No longer in consideration – missed fiscal committee cutoff.

 Trudeau Senate Ways & Means Committee

-SB 6286 Concerning the state’s ability to fine private detention facilities that deny entry to the Department of Health for an inspection.
+SB 6286 Concerning the state’s ability to fine private detention facilities that deny entry to the department of health for an inspection.
 The bill authorizes the Department of Health to impose civil fines on private detention facilities that block state health inspections.
 The bill directs all fine revenue into a new account, which may be spent only after legislative appropriation and is limited to housing, food, legal, wage replacement, child care, transportation, direct financial compensation, and related assistance or grants to nonprofits serving individuals and families whose members have been wrongfully detained and released by a court, assaulted, or killed by federal immigration enforcement officers, without creating a state entitlement or admission of fault.
+No longer in consideration – missed fiscal committee cutoff.
+Orwall Senate Ways & Means Committee

-** Status as of January 26, 2026.
+** Status as of March 2, 2026.

 The Washington State Legislature meets each year to consider bills that may affect communities across the state.
 Residents can follow legislation, receive updates, and share input throughout the legislative session.
 Use the links below to learn how the process works and how to participate.